aip-dev/google.aip.dev/aip/cloud/new.md

 # Policy API Guidance

-A policy is a statement of intent.
-When set on a [resource](https://aip.dev/121) it controls some behavior for that resource and its descendants.
+A policy is a set of guidelines which control some behavior of a [resource](https://aip.dev/121) and its descendants.
 Some examples of controllable behaviors are:  who can access a resource, what configurations are allowed for a resource, and what billing account to charge for a resource’s usage.

 ## Definitions